AlsosCode/pg6301-social-media/README.md

 4. Visit [http://localhost:5173](http://localhost:5173) to interact with the app.

 ## Future Improvements
 A real database and more robust error handling would improve scalability.
-This project serves as a PG6301 assignment demo, focusing on basic web and API design principles.

 <h1>Link til Github Repository:</h1>